WindMillCode/Judima-Framework/README.md

     * simple structred code
     * dynamic zChildren code is a modular extensior of static zChild code
     * never worry about cross component issues again

+#### form.component.ts
+* serves as the formatter for the entire app.
+* It is the algorithmic link between the DOM elements and the judima framework. its responsible for poisitioning everything on the website according to its code and settings, which completes the transformation of big data to a website representation of it.
+It is responsible for identifying the existence of features that are significantly involved in the formatting of the website and make sure that there is cooperation, that the features of a zChild are fully expressed as well as maintain the overall formatting structure of the app without the 2 affecting each other

+* the algorithm is big because web front-end formatting development is a near-impossible tasks. there is flexbox and grid, however using the algorithm logic allows for infinite granaularity in terms of formatting control.
+More possible for integration of features into the website without difficulty as well as the expression of the uniqueness of Judima

+* the zChildren are made here

 #### Features